How To Create an Effective Data Dashboard That Tells a Story

 Tip #2.
 Be specific

-Creating a data dashboard with relevant information is the first and most important step you need to make.
+Creating a dashboard with relevant information is the first and most important step you need to make.
 Many businesses analyze their data only to end up with something that looks like a wall of numbers, charts, graphs and tables that no one can understand or find what they’re looking for.

 Choose the data sources and fields that are essential for decision-making and store only the necessary information.
-Too much information within a data dashboard will only be confusing, and viewers will struggle to find the relevant information they need in a timely manner.
-There’s no formula for what your data dashboard needs to look like or how many graphs you should use.
+Too much information within one dashboard will only be confusing, and viewers will struggle to find the relevant information they need in a timely manner.
+There’s no formula for what your dashboard needs to look like or how many graphs you should use.
 Instead, focus on creating an environment that makes sense for your organization and its needs.

 Tip #3.
 Keep your dashboard minimalistic